acikgozb/local-ci/README.md

 When it comes to what to use for this PoC, my choices were quite straightforward:

-The application itself is really simple and the type of application (API, lambda, scheduler, etc.) doesn't matter that much.
+The service itself is really simple and the type of service (API, lambda, scheduler, etc.) doesn't matter that much.
 It just needs to have one test and a feature to be tested.
 So for the language, I choose **Golang**:

 - It's really fun to play, I don't know why.